 Businesses owners in the City are encouraged to review the guidance that is relevant to their workplace, prepare a plan based on the guidance for their industry, and put it into action.

-County of Los Angeles in Orange Tier Status for Reopening Starting April 5, 2021
+County of Los Angeles in Yellow Tier Status for Reopening Starting May 6, 2021

 The County of Los Angeles’ reopening plan continues to align with the State’s reopening plan.
-The County is currently in the orange tier of the State’s Blueprint for a Safer Economy plan.
+The County is currently in the yellow tier of the State’s Blueprint for a Safer Economy plan.
 The County will continue to provide County required protocols for reopening.
 Reopening of businesses is contingent upon their readiness to implement and comply with sector-specific guidance under the tiered system approach.